-The Celts were one of the earliest, arguably most formative groups in Ireland (as well as the Isle of Man, Brittany and Wales, but that’s a story for another time).
-They believed that the passage of a day began in darkness and progressed into the light; the opposite of our contemporary days beginning in the morning at dawn.
-For them, winter – the season of long, dark nights – marked the beginning of the year, meaning that the 31st of October, what we now know as Halloween, was Celtic New Year's Eve.
+The Celts were one of the earliest, most formative groups in ancient Ireland (as well as the Isle of Man, Brittany and Wales, but that’s a story for another time).
+They believed that the passage of a day began in darkness and progressed into the light; the opposite of our modern idea of days beginning in the morning at dawn.
+For them, winter – the season of long, dark nights – marked the beginning of the year, meaning that the 31st of October, what we now know as Halloween, was Celtic New Year’s Eve.

 Therefore the 1st of November, or Samhain, marked the Celtic New Year.
 Celebrations and rituals – some of which we’ll talk about later on – began at sunset of the day before, i.e. the “Eve” of Samhain, or “All Hallows’ Eve”, in later cultures.

-That said, the beliefs surrounding the significance of the change in seasons, spiritual and otherwise, might be even older than Celtic traditions, as historians have found that Irish sites such as the Mound of Hostages also celebrate the changing of autumn light and are a good 2,500-3,000 years older than the anniversary of the arrival of Celts in Ireland.
+All that said, the beliefs surrounding the significance of the change in seasons might be even older than Celtic traditions.
+Historians have found that Irish sites such as the Mound of Hostages were also constructed in honour of the changing autumn light and are a good 2,500-3,000 years older than the anniversary of the arrival of Celts in Ireland.

 Whatever your take on who can legitimately lay claim to being the first person to figure out that November is dark, it’s a truth that Halloween is weird and interesting, and this history gives us some clues as to why we keep our scary traditions.

-As such, given both the authors and readers of this blog's shared interest in events, I wanted to look into the origins of the traditions that make Halloween celebrations what they now are so that I could share them with you.
+As such, given both the authors and readers of this blog’s shared interest in events, I wanted to look into the origins of the traditions that make Halloween celebrations what they now as well.

 It turns out that we actually used to carve turnips.

-The original Jack O'Lantern himself was cursed to walk the earth for all eternity and, to light his way, lit some coal and put it in a hollowed out turnip, according to Irish folklore.
+The original Jack O’Lantern himself comes from their oral history.
+Poor Jack was cursed to walk the earth for all eternity and, to light his way, lit some coal and put it in a hollowed out turnip, according to Irish folklore.

-One theory about the tradition of carving spooky faces into turnips and other gourds came from families' traditions of putting the finished product in their windows to ward off spirits.
-And, given how they turned out, one can only assume they were effective:
+One theory about the tradition of carving spooky faces into turnips and other gourds came from families’ traditions of putting the finished product in their windows to ward off spirits.
+And, given how they turned out, I assume they were effective:

 Image Description: A carved turnip preserved and on display in the Museum of Country Life in Co.
 Mayo, Ireland.

-As Irish people and their neighbours emigrated to the United States, they brought such traditions with them, but found that the US-native pumpkin was a significantly easier thing to carve, and so what we would more easily recognise as a jack-o-lantern these days came to be.
+As Irish people and their neighbours emigrated to the United States, they brought such traditions with them, but found that the US-native pumpkin was a significantly easier thing to carve.
+With that what we now recognise as a jack-o-lantern came to be.

-As a bonus fact, neither pumpkins nor turnips are actually vegetables in the technical sense: they're berries, because the uncertainty at this time of year extends to the foods we eat, apparently.
+Bonus fact: Neither pumpkins nor turnips are actually vegetables in the technical sense.
+They’re berries, because the uncertainty at this time of year extends to the foods we eat, apparently.